-C1.
-Fine and Performing Arts: Fine and Performing Arts: Visual culture and theory coursework, such as Health and Creative Arts (ART 131) and other coursework that emphasizes cultural and theoretical perspectives within various art forms.

-C2.
-Humanities: Courses emphasize the understanding of aesthetic, philosophical and cultural principles, such as Introduction to Humanities (HUM 231) or Cultural Diversity in Contemporary Literature (HUM 233).

-C3: Humanities Courses emphasize the understanding of aesthetic, philosophical and cultural principles, such as Medical Humanities I: Philosophy of Health (HUM 330)
+- C1.
+Fine and Performing Arts: Fine and Performing Arts: Visual culture and theory coursework, such as Health and Creative Arts (ART 131) and other coursework that emphasizes cultural and theoretical perspectives within various art forms. - C2.
+Humanities: Courses emphasize the understanding of aesthetic, philosophical and cultural principles, such as Introduction to Humanities (HUM 231) or Cultural Diversity in Contemporary Literature (HUM 233). - C3: Humanities Courses emphasize the understanding of aesthetic, philosophical and cultural principles, such as Philosophy & Health (HUM 330)